Multi-Agent AI Systems Development

 • Workflow too complex for one LLM to handle reliably, needs to be broken into specialised subtasks?

-RaftLabs builds multi-agent AI systems for US and UK businesses where a single AI agent fails on complex tasks.
+RaftLabs builds multi-agent AI systems for businesses across the US, UK, Europe, Canada, GCC, South Africa, and Southeast Asia where a single AI agent fails on complex tasks.
 We design orchestrator-worker architectures with defined handoffs for document processing, research, and decisions.
 Projects deliver in 6-14 weeks at a fixed cost from $20,000.

 Trusted by